Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Experimental process and setup

 \subsection{Setup}

-As described in our methodology (\autoref{sec:methodology}), the idea is that we create a binary which gradually removes encryption layers by spawning a decrypted version of itself.
-As such, in each execution, the binary keeps a counter of the spawned processes to determine when to stop.
-At that step, our binary would open a reverse shell to a host that we controlled.
-Thus, we intend to create a structure similar to \autoref{lst:json-processes}, where nesting or associated storage would create storage and/or processing issues.
-Minor changes to the binaries were introduced to explore the potential problems as we evaluated each software solution.
+As described in \autoref{sec:methodology}, we construct a binary that progressively peels encryption layers by spawning a decrypted copy of itself.
+Each execution maintains a process counter to determine the termination step; at that step, the binary opens a reverse shell to a host under our control.
+This creates deeply nested process structures (cf.\ \autoref{lst:json-processes} in the Appendix), intended to stress storage and processing paths and to expose truncation or handling failures.
+We introduced minor binary changes per target to probe solution-specific failure modes.

-The experiments followed a progressive strategy.
-We started with open-source sandboxing platforms to iterate quickly and observe internal failures.
-After validating the concept on those systems, we moved to open-source EDR and DFIR tools and locally deployed trial instances of commercial products.
-Finally, sanitized samples were submitted to public, cloud-based analysis services to validate behavior with online providers.
-All local testing was performed in isolated, offline laboratory networks using virtual machines, to prevent telemetry leakage and to ensure safe handling of test artifacts.
-Each sandbox or EDR instance was installed with default or documented configurations; where supported, we varied timeouts, process depth limits, memory dump options, and report compression settings to exercise different code paths.
-Tests were repeated multiple times to ensure reproducibility; observed failures were cross-validated across independent environments when possible.
-Logging and monitoring of host resource usage (CPU, memory, disk I/O) were performed for each run to correlate system load with observed telemetry failures.
-The isolation of the experimental environment from the internet was introduced to prevent the communication of telemetry to software vendors, which would allow them to prevent the execution of our binaries by adding static checks or patching their solution on the fly.
+Experiments followed a progressive evaluation strategy.
+We began with open-source sandboxing platforms to iterate rapidly and observe internal failures, and then we moved to open-source EDR/DFIR tools and locally deployed trial instances of commercial products.
+Finally, we submitted sanitized samples to public cloud-based analysis services to validate behavior in online providers.
+Local testing was performed in isolated, offline laboratory networks using virtual machines to prevent telemetry leakage and to ensure safe handling of test artifacts.
+Each sandbox/EDR was installed with default or documented configurations; where supported, we varied timeouts, process-depth limits, memory-dump options, and report-compression settings to exercise distinct code paths.
+We repeated tests to ensure reproducibility and, when possible, cross-validated failures across independent environments.
+For each run, we monitored host resource usage (CPU, memory, disk I/O) to correlate system load with telemetry failures.
+Offline isolation also reduced vendor feedback effects (e.g., rapid signature updates or patches) that could otherwise suppress execution during the measurement window.